Safeguarding and Prevent Policy

 Whistleblowing

-ACL operates under the ECC Whistleblowing Policy.
+ACL operates within the ECC Whistleblowing Policy

 Whistle-blowing happens when an employee or someone we work with raises a concern of suspected wrongdoing or danger in relation to our service provision.
 This can include, but is not limited to, bribery, fraud or other criminal activity, miscarriages of justice, health and safety risks, damage to the environment, any breach of legal or professional obligations and concerns that someone is covering up these types of wrongdoing.